 The choice of skincare routine depends on your goals, skin needs, and budget.
 For many people, a blended method works best.
 Korean products bring hydration and layering, while American products provide strong results with proven actives.

-For example, a routine may begin with a Korean cleanser and toner, followed by an American retinol, Aging Repair Cream, or vitamin C serum.
+For example, a routine may begin with a Korean cleanser and toner, followed by an American retinol, Elire Aging Repair Cream, or vitamin C serum.
 Gentle Korean-inspired creams can pair well with serums.
 This way, you can target your skin problem by pairing a mix of both.

 FAQ